tmorin/ceb/book/elements/FieldBuilder.md

 # FieldBuilder

+> The builder is bundled in the NPM package [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders).

 The builder binds a property to an attribute.
 So that, the value is available and mutable from both sides.

-Its usage is cover by the reference documentation: [FieldBuilder](../api/classes/_tmorin_ceb_elements_builders.FieldBuilder.html).
-It's part of the [@tmorin/ceb-elements-builders](https://www.npmjs.com/package/@tmorin/ceb-elements-builders) package.

 ## Challenge yourself